-I co-founded a project called FLOSSmole, a team of software developers who write programs to collect and analyze free, libre, and open source software (FLOSS) data, and then freely provide the data sets and results back to the scientific research community.
+In 2004, co-founded a project called FLOSSmole, a team of software developers who write programs to collect and analyze free, libre, and open source software (FLOSS) data, and then freely provide the data sets and results back to the scientific research community.

 In addition to many research papers and articles for popular media, I have also written two books, Clean Data, and Mastering Data Mining with Python.